 The land is a mixture of woodland, grazed pasture, upland fell and lakes.
-The fell, know as Nicky Nook, is a local treasure and enjoyed by ramblers throughout the county: as a family we are always surprised just how many people make it to the top!
+The fell, known as Nicky Nook, is a local treasure and enjoyed by ramblers throughout the county: as a family we are always surprised just how many people make it to the top!

 The built core of the estate is a mixture of country house, pleasure gardens, cottages and farm buildings.
 Designed by Austin & Paley for Captain Peter Ormrod, it was constructed from sandstone quarried on the estate and was recently listed for its fine stone work, some rectilinear and some cyclopean.
 We purchased the estate in 1967 and have been kept busy by the huge task of keeping the buildings standing.